Attribute-Based Authentication in Secure Group Messaging for Distributed Environments and Safer Online Spaces: Attribute-Authenticated Continuous Group Key Agreement

 Figure~\ref{fig:create} shows the procedure by which an AA-CGKA group is created.
 The group creator Alice must first generate a set of requirements specifying which claims all solicitors must meet.
 Initially, Alice is the only member of the group and thus the only \textit{verifier} for future solicitors.

 \paragraph*{\textbf{Requirements}}

 In our AA-CGKA protocol, each group can establish a set of requirements that all solicitors must meet.
 Specifically, each of these requirements specifies a list of claims in the form of a key-value pair.
-The solicitor's presentation must match all claims in some of the group's requirements.
+The solicitor's Presentation must match all claims in some of the group's requirements.
 This allows for flexibility in the definition of the requirements, such that a group can specify different profiles of users who can join the group.

-Figure~\ref{fig:reqs} shows an example in which a AA-CGKA group publishes a Group Info message with a set of 3 different requirements.
-Whenever a solicitor performs a Join request, the verifiers check if the provided presentations contains enough claims to fulfil any of the requirements: in our example, Charlie's presentation meets the second requirement, authorising him to join the group.
+Figure~\ref{fig:reqs} shows an example in which an AA-CGKA group publishes a Group Info message with a set of 3 different requirements.

 \paragraph*{\textbf{Joining a group}}